yasser-mas/working-time/README.md

  **Construct Timer**

-To instantiate Timer you have to call getTimerInstance function and all subsequence times you will call this function it will return same instance
+To instantiate Timer you have to call getTimerInstance function and all subsequence times you will call this function it will return same instance.

 ```ts
 const timer = TimerFactory.getTimerInstance();